Housing Agreement and Selection

 14. MEETINGS: As a condition of campus residency, all Students are required to attend predetermined apartment/townhouse/floor meetings.
-These meetings are facilitated by Residential Life staff and are designed to help set/review community standards, which enhance the residential experience of all Students.
+These meetings are facilitated by Residence Life staff and are designed to help set/review community standards, which enhance the residence experience of all Students.

 15. ASSIGNMENT/DELEGATION PROHIBITED: This Agreement is not transferable; any attempted assignment or delegation shall be VOID.

 16. UNIVERSITY POLICIES AND APPLICABLE LAWS: In accepting the terms of this Agreement, the Student agrees to abide by all University policies and state, federal, and local laws.
 Use or possession of substances defined as narcotics or controlled substances may result in termination of University housing without refund.
 Students who are under the age of 21 are expected, in accordance with Virginia state law, not to possess or consume alcohol on premises.
+Marijuana and/or marijuana paraphernalia are prohibited on campus regardless of Student's age.
 Violation of this condition and any other term of this Agreement, as well as any University policy, may result in termination of University housing without refund.

 18. INSPECTION AND ENTRANCE: The University reserves the right to inspect any apartment/townhouse/room at any time during the period of this Agreement (with or without notice).
 University staff may enter the apartment/townhouse/room at any time if there are maintenance concerns, health or safety concerns, or reasonable suspicion of illegal activity.
 Unauthorized or prohibited items founds during any inspection or search will be confiscated by the University, and the Student referred to the Dean overseeing Student Conduct.